Functional Speech Disorders - What are they?

 With speech-language pathology intervention and a monitored (by the SLP/SLT) practice schedule, motivated adults often overcome these disorders, achieving "standard" speech sound production of any of the sounds that were previously in error.

-It can seem a brave step, however, to seek professonal help for a speech disorder in adulthood.
+It can be a brave step, however, to seek professonal help for a speech disorder in adulthood.

 Homework for children